karunendumishra/remix-project/libs/README.md

 [![Documentation Status](https://readthedocs.org/projects/docs/badge/?version=latest)](https://remix-ide.readthedocs.io/en/latest/index.html)

 **Remix libraries** are part of the Remix Project and provide tools that help smart contract development, compilation, testing & deployment.
-These tools also work as a core of native plugins of **Remix IDE**.
+These tools also work as a core of native plugins of **XIDE**.

-**Remix IDE** is an open source web and desktop application.
+**XIDE** is an open source web and desktop application.
 It fosters a fast development cycle and has a rich set of plugins with intuitive GUIs.
 Remix is used for the entire journey of contract development as well as being a playground for learning and teaching Ethereum.

-The Remix IDE repository is specifically available **[here](https://github.com/ethereum/remix-project/tree/master/apps/remix-ide)**, and an online version is available at https://remix.ethereum.org.
+The XIDE repository is specifically available **[here](https://github.com/ethereum/remix-project/tree/master/apps/remix-ide)**, and an online version is available at https://remix.ethereum.org.

-To start with Remix IDE, check out [official documentation](https://remix-ide.readthedocs.io/en/latest/index.html).
+To start with XIDE, check out [official documentation](https://remix-ide.readthedocs.io/en/latest/index.html).

 Here is the brief description of Remix libraries.